 The Committee is asked to give approval to Kids Hope Alliance to apply for grant with the U.S. Department of Juvenile Justice and Delinquency Prevention.
 Ms. Helm stated that Kids Hope Alliance had applied for the grant last year and was not selected.
-We have since received feedback and are working to reapply and incorporated what may as hindered our chances.
-Dr. Wells made the motion to approve and Ms. Tutor seconded it.
-Ms. Tutor opened the floor for discussion and public comments.
+We have since received feedback and are working to reapply and incorporate feedback received from the grantor.
+Ms. Davis made the motion to approve and Dr. Darby seconded it.
+Dr. Darby opened the floor for discussion and public comments.
 Mr. Peppers talked about building partnerships and collaborating efforts.
-Dr. Wells talked about the language in the Ordinance Code and Julia Davis stated that we would not be providing directs services but partnering with System of Care.
-There was discussion on the language in the action item and suggestion were made to clarify it before the board meeting.
-With no other comments being heard, Ms. Tutor asked all in favor to signify by the sign of "aye".
-All were in favor and the motion was passed.
+There was discussions on the language in the action item and suggestions were made to clarify it before the board meeting.
+With no other comments being heard, Dr. Darby asked all in favor to signify by the sign of "aye".
+All were in favor and the motion passed.